brittneypostma/devDocs/src/routes/blog/posts/redux-toolkit.md

 - &diams; **`createAsyncThunk`**: accepts an action type string and a function that returns a promise, and generates a thunk that dispatches `pending/fulfilled/rejected` action types based on that promise
 - &diams; **`createEntityAdapter`**: generates a set of reusable reducers and selectors to manage normalized data in the store.
 - &diams; **`createSelector`**- utility from the Reselect library, re-exported for ease of use.

+## Why Redux Toolkit?

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As I said above, using Redux Toolkit will greatly decrease the configuration and setup of the Redux store.
+This will get you ready to code faster and simplify adding new items to your store.
+While the bundle size is going to be larger than the original Redux package, the RTK team is constantly working on better tree-shaking techniques to decrease its size.
+As Redux Toolkit installs the individual packages, you always have the option to remove pieces you aren't using as well.
+It also chooses to use `redux-thunk` over `redux-saga` and you can swap those out if you wish.
+Here is more information on [Why RTK uses Redux Thunk over Redux Saga](https://www.youtube.com/redirect?v=9lCmbth63k0&redir_token=iP6uatfm2qwV48vpraoPY20fgxd8MTU5MDQxMTk2N0AxNTkwMzI1NTY3&q=https%3A%2F%2Fblog.isquaredsoftware.com%2F2020%2F02%2Fblogged-answers-why-redux-toolkit-uses-thunks-for-async-logic%2F&event=video_description), if you want to know more.

+## Using Redux Toolkit

 To start a new project with Redux Toolkit: